tutoraddicts/CIL/README.md

 # extence-c
+Lol this is brocken now thinking to stop working on this because I want to work on a Json copy from scratch :(

 Want to mixe up c and shell script which will look like shell script and act like kinda python and c++ hope will go well :);

 How you can work in this ?